 - Member, SHPA Committee of Specialty Practice (COSP): Emergency Medicine, Infectious Diseases

-Dr Chan completed her PhD on the clinical management of acute agitation in the emergency setting involving clinical trial methodology.
+Dr. Chan completed her PhD on the clinical management of acute agitation in the emergency setting involving clinical trial methodology.
 She joined the Department of Pharmacology and Pharmacy at the University of Hong Kong in January 2012 and is currently research lead for the Centre for Safe Medication Practice and Research.
-In 2016, Dr Chan received the Faculty of Medicine Outstanding Research Output Award.
+Dr. Chan received the Faculty of Medicine Outstanding Research Output Award in 2016 and 2017.

 My Research Interests

 - Behavioural emergencies and mental health

 - Prospective clinical study design; clinical and practice-based research in the emergency medicine setting